YYZ - VCE

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Venice?

-Lufthansa, Air Canada, and SWISS offer inflight Wi-Fi service on the Toronto to Venice flight route.
+Lufthansa, and Air Canada offer inflight Wi-Fi service on the Toronto to Venice flight route.

 • Which aircraft models fly most regularly from Toronto to Venice?